mitchsteamy/pong_v2/README.md

 Code after speding some time rewriting stuff based on feedback given during google hangouts call.

-# TODO paddle drop problem
+# TODO fix paddle drop bug

 # Pong
 I created a Pong terminal game using python 3 as a project for codecademy.